Table of Content

-We’ve collected data from the world's best cold emailers and simplified what the best cold emailing campaigns have in common into a checklist.
+I've collected data from the world's best cold emailers and simplified what the best cold emailing campaigns have in common into a checklist.
+So, get ready to improve your cold email skills as I unveil the secrets to crafting compelling and deliverable messages.

-We’ve broken this into 2 sections, copywriting and technical.
-With that being said, lets go:
+For your convenience, I’ve divided this blogpost into 2 sections, copywriting and technical.
+With that being said, lets dive in.

 Try not to include images in your first email.
 The first email should have <150 words, so the low word-to-image ratio will trigger spam filters.